zalavariandris/lighttrace3/README.md

 - [ ] direction light width manip is a bit strange. should act on the axis only not by distance

 ## fix bugs
+- [ ] refacto mousetools (eg. react component)
 - [ ] lens intersect outside iof diemeter, when edge thickness is greater then zero
 - [ ] fix GLRaytracer memory leak?
 - [ ] when sampling lights handle nonexistent type in svg- and g-raytracer
+- [ ] fix SVGRaytracer interacting with a rectangle.